Chevrolet Citation

-The Chevrolet Citation is a range of compact cars that was produced by Chevrolet from the 1980 to 1985 model years.
-The first front-wheel drive Chevrolet, the Citation replaced the Chevrolet Nova as the automaker downsized its compact cars.
-Initially slotted between the Chevrolet Monza and the Chevrolet Malibu in the Chevrolet product line, the model line was later marketed between the Chevrolet Cavalier and the Chevrolet Celebrity.
+The Chevrolet Citation is a compact car that was manufactured and marketed by Chevrolet from the 1980 to 1985 model years.
+The first front-wheel drive car sold by Chevrolet, the Citation replaced the Chevrolet Nova as its compact car line.
+Initially positioned between the Chevrolet Monza and the Chevrolet Malibu in the Chevrolet product line, the model line was later marketed between the Chevrolet Cavalier and the Chevrolet Celebrity.

-The Citation used the GM X platform architecture used for its compact car range.
-For 1980, the X bodies were resized to match the previous downsizing of GM full-size and mid-size cars, along with transitioning to front-wheel drive.
-Sharing a common chassis architecture with the redesigned Buick Skylark, Oldsmobile Omega, and Pontiac Phoenix, the Citation was offered three body styles, including three-door and five-door hatchback coupes (the latter, shared with the Phoenix).
+The Citation marked the transition of the GM X platform compact-car architecture to a front-wheel drive layout.
+Following the downsizing of the GM full-size and mid-size car lines for 1977 and 1978, the X platform was itself resized to better match the exterior footprint of the revised larger product lines.
+Sharing a common chassis architecture with the Buick Skylark, Oldsmobile Omega, and Pontiac Phoenix, the Citation was offered in three body styles, including three-door and five-door hatchback coupes (the latter, shared with the Phoenix).
 While all four model lines received a two-door notchback coupe, the Citation was styled with a model-exclusive roofline.
 Alongside a standard trim level, the Citation X-11 was offered as a performance-oriented variant.

-Chevrolet assembled the model line in the United States and Mexico in its North Tarrytown Assembly (North Tarrytown, New York), Oklahoma City Assembly (Oklahoma City, Oklahoma), and Ramos Arizpe Assembly (Ramos Arizpe, Mexico) facilities.
-Following its 1985 discontinuation, the Citation was replaced for 1987 by the Chevrolet Beretta coupe and Chevrolet Corsica sedan/hatchback.
+General Motors assembled the model line alongside the Skylark and Phoenix in its North Tarrytown Assembly (North Tarrytown, New York), Oklahoma City Assembly (Oklahoma City, Oklahoma), and Ramos Arizpe Assembly (Ramos Arizpe, Mexico) facilities; it did not share production with the Oldsmobile Omega.
+Following its withdrawal after the 1985 model year, Chevrolet replaced it during 1987 with the Chevrolet Beretta coupe and Chevrolet Corsica sedan/hatchback.
 In total, Chevrolet manufactured 1,642,587 examples of the model line during its production run.